protontypes/open-sustainable-technology/README.md

 - [marineHeatWaves](https://github.com/ecjoliver/marineHeatWaves) - A module for Python which implements the Marine Heatwave definition of Hobday et al. (2016).
 - [heatwaveR](https://github.com/robwschlegel/heatwaveR) - Contains the original functions from the RmarineHeatWaves package that calculate and display marine heatwaves according to the definition of Hobday et al. (2016).
 - [GSW-Python](https://github.com/TEOS-10/GSW-Python) - This Python implementation of the Thermodynamic Equation of Seawater 2010.
+- [heatwave3](https://github.com/robwschlegel/heatwave3) - The Goal of this package is to make life easier when working with the Hobday et al. marine heatwave definition on large datasets.

 ### Coastal and Reefs
 - [py-wave-runup](https://github.com/chrisleaman/py-wave-runup) - A Python module which makes it easy for coastal engineers and scientists to test and use various empirical wave runup models which have been published in literature.